 However, there are other ways through which you can successfully achieve this aim of knowing the power consumed by the printer, like using an Energy meter.

 It is a kind of device that, when plugged in with your device, shows its power consumption of it.
-So, you would need to connect the printer’s plug with this Energy meter.
+So, you would need to connect the printer’s plug to this Energy meter.
 For instance, we have the Kill A Energy meter and then connect the meter to the plug source of the socket.

 Through this, you can easily know the electricity you are utilizing on your printer in real-time and as well as when you put your printer in standby mode.